GCF’s Tour De Farms: New Bike Ride Date Announced!

 Love.
 Power.
 Equity.

-Green City Force’s AmeriCorps program prepares young adults aged 18-24 who reside in the New York City Housing Authority (NYCHA) and have a high school diploma or equivalency for careers through green service.
+Green City Force’s AmeriCorps program prepares young adults aged 18-24 who reside in the New York City Housing Authority (NYCHA) or low-income housing in NYC and have a high school diploma or equivalency for careers through green service.
 Being part of the Service Corps is a full-time commitment encompassing service, training and skills-building experiences related to sustainable buildings and communities.
 GCF is committed to the ongoing success of our alumni.

 The Service Corps responds to climate resilience and community cohesion through environmental stewardship, building green infrastructure and urban farming, and resident education at NYCHA.
 We have a holistic approach to sustainability and pride ourselves in training our corps in a range of areas, from composting techniques and energy efficiency to behavior change outreach.
 Alumni initiatives build inroads into targeted aspects of the green economy, such as solar and energy efficiency.
 GCF operates an all-alumni Social Enterprise focused on energy efficiency improvements for low-to-moderate income families.